calliecameron/markdown-makefile/tests/test3/saved/test3.md

 title: The Title
 ---

-This is some text before a section.
-It shouldn't be indented.
-Each section should start on a new page (but subsections shouldn't).

 # This is a section

 This is some test text.
 This is formatted in *italics* and **bold**,